 The cookies are soft, not chewy or crunchy.
 They have a lovely complex chocolate flavour, without being tangibly sour.

-- I haven’t developed a vegan sourdough brownie cookie yet, but I have a recipe for plain ol’ vegan brownie cookies.
+I haven’t developed a vegan sourdough brownie cookie yet, but I have a recipe for gluten free vegan brownie cookies.
 A sourdough rendition is on the horizon.

-- If yours is runnier than that, consider either adding less starter or more cocoa.
+If yours is runnier than that, consider either adding less starter or more cocoa.
 If it’s very runny, maybe make these another day.
-That said, if you’re determined to make them, you can try adding a bit of rice flour to compensate – start with 1 tablespoon and assess the batter from there.
+That said, if you’re determined to make them, you can try adding a bit of extra tapioca flour to compensate – start with 1/2 tablespoon and assess the batter from there.

-- When you’ve mixed everything into the batter, it should run off the whisk attachment in a smooth but a slightly thick ribbon.
+When you’ve mixed everything into the batter, it should run off the whisk attachment in a smooth but thick-ish ribbon.
 It should look viscous.
 If it runs right off the whisk with no resistance, add 1/2 teaspoon extra cocoa powder, whisk on low to blend, and then assess again.

 I do love to develop a cookie recipe!
 If you are also a cookie fiend, please enjoy: